carac01/Django-REST-Framework/Lesson_2_Create_the_project.md

+### Create the project

-### Let's create the virtual environment and activate it
+Let's create the virtual environment and activate it

 ```commandline
 python3 -m venv venv